 The good news is that programs like HandBrake have a pretty good automatic crop feature.
 In HB it is enabled by default.
-You should always have a quick look at the image preview window however, to see if not by a freak chance the program picked all dark frames for detecting the auto-crop, and therefore cuts away too much of the image.
+You must always have a quick look at the image preview window however, to see if not by a freak chance the program picked all dark frames for detecting the auto-crop, and therefore cuts away too much of the image.
 You still need to ensure the aspect ratio of the result is right, and matches that of the true source material, not of the letterboxed image.

 In short: use quality-based encoding whenever you can.
 Otherwise, use two-pass encoding.

 How much bitrate a certain video requires to be encoded with sufficient fidelity that there is no visible quality loss or no obvious degradation, depends on two main factors: the efficiency of the codec, and the content of the video.
 It is obvious that a video where every frame is a perfectly black area, requires almost no information to describe (in fact, I just gave the description and it only took 51 bytes).
 The other opposite would be a video where every frame is perfectly random noise that cannot be predicted.
 Real videos are anywhere in between.
 Generally, the more stuff moves, the more noise in the image, and the harder to describe the visual content, the more bits are needed to represent it adequately.

 There are two main ways to encode a video file: